hashicorp/consul/website/source/docs/guides/acl.html.md

 ```

-We can now add this to our Consul server
+We can now assign the SecretID of this token in our Consul server
 configuration and restart the servers once more to apply it:

 ```json